Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 Venezuela Suffers Largest Blackout In Years After Being Hit With Sanctions

 Maduro blames the blackout on U.S. sabotage; Washington cites Venezuelan government corruption and ineptitude.
-The results were deadly: at least 20 people died because dialysis equipment was out of action, according to CodeVida, a nongovernmental organization that monitors health.
+The results were deadly: At least 20 people died because dialysis equipment was out of action, according to CodeVida, a nongovernmental organization that monitors health.

 Yet, somehow, Maduro remains in the ring — still on his feet, on TV in front of a crowd, cheerfully goading his enemies.